Bleskocvok/logwrap/README.md

 ![test and build badge](https://github.com/Bleskocvok/logwrap/actions/workflows/build-test.yml/badge.svg)

-Simple logging utility to pipe each output line into a separate process.
+Simple logging utility to pipe output lines into separate processes.

-It can be useful for instances where you want to handle the output in a separate way from the actual application.
-E.g., your are unable to modify the application or the handling of logging is in a different language.
+It can be useful in instances when you want to handle the output of a program in a separate way from the actual executable.
+E.g., you are unable to modify the program or the handling of logging is in a different language.

 Usage: